PaulBratslavsky/epic-next-course-blog/05-lesson/README.md

 }
 ```

-We can use the `ok` key to conditionally render either our `Sign Up` button or the user's Name and Logout Button.
+We can use the `ok` key to conditionally render our `Sign Up` button or the user's Name and Logout Button.

-Before we can do that, let's import our **Logout** Button first, with the following.
+Before we can do that, let's import our **Logout** Button first with the following.

 ```jsx
 import { LogoutButton } from "./LogoutButton";
 ```

-Now, let's create a simple component that will show the logout button and the users name.
-You can see the code in the following snippet.
+Now, let's create a simple component showing the logout button and the user name.
+The code is in the following snippet.

 ```jsx
 interface AuthUserProps {